 1. Change your coffee drinking habit

-When it comes to coffee, it is a popular drink for several people.
+It is a popular drink for several people when it comes to coffee.
 Coffee consumption all over the world is huge, and it keeps increasing.
 Therefore, making your coffee consumption habit a bit safer for the environment and sustainable is vital.

 - If you drink pods coffee, switch to compostable coffee pods instead of using plastic pods.
 The compostable pods are easy to recycle, and most brands offer pickup of empty pods for recycling purposes.
 Also, they are better for your body as it doesn’t have plastic, which is known for introducing allergens in your body.